iamdtang/skaterdav85.github.io/_posts/2014-11-06-angular-data1.md

 categories: Angular.js
 ---

-Recently I gave [angular-data](http://angular-data.pseudobry.com/) a try and found it awesome for data modelling in Angular.js.
+Recently I gave [angular-data](http://angular-data.pseudobry.com/) a try and found it awesome for data modeling in Angular.js.

 ### Why use angular-data?